craigbarratt/hass-pyscript-jupyter/README.md

 ## Installation

+The pyscript Jupyter kernel should be installed on the client machine that is running Jupyter notebook and the browser (not on the HASS target).
 To install the pyscript Jupyter kernel:
 ```
 pip install hass_pyscript_kernel
 jupyter pyscript install